Table of Contents[Hide][Show]

 Many patients with severe ulcerative colitis experience issues going to the bathroom and may need multiple extended bathroom breaks.
 They may not be able to work a job in which they cannot have free access to a bathroom.
 Fatigue can prevent the person from working at a fast-enough pace or cause attendance issues.

-What the Insurance Company Needs from You and Your Medical Providers
+What the Insurance Company Needs from You

-You will need to provide proof of your diagnosis and your ongoing symptoms, as well as proof of how you are affected by your symptoms.
-Providing detailed documentation is key to a successful claim.
 Residual Functional Capacity (RFC) assessments determine how you are affected by the condition and what you can do despite your limitations.
 It is used to determine what jobs you may still be qualified to perform.
 Make sure that you are as honest as possible with your doctors so that they can complete an accurate RFC for you.

 Working with a Disability Attorney

-Since you are so limited by the appeals process, consider consulting an experienced disability attorney very early on.
-Even with a claim for ulcerative colitis, it can be tricky to navigate the claims and appeals process.
-Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve.
+Navigating the claims and appeals process can be tricky.
 If you have been denied disability benefits, do not lose hope.
 Many people are denied benefits the first time they apply.
-You have the right to file an appeal and to get more information that may help your case.
+You have the right to file an appeal and request more information that could help your case.
+Since the process is so limiting, consider consulting an experienced disability attorney very early on.

-While the process can be daunting, your expert disability attorney will be able to guide you through the process.
-Getting expert help is often the difference between being denied and being approved for benefits.
-An experienced long-term disability attorney can help you stay on top of your deadlines, help you gather your documents, assist you during field interviews, and give you guidance that will help you get your claim approved.
-They do not get paid until you win your case.
-You can seek help without worrying about upfront costs or unexpected bills.
+An experienced long-term disability attorney can help you stay on top of deadlines, gather documents, assist with field interviews, and provide guidance to help get your claim approved.
+We only get paid if you win your case, so you can seek help without worrying about upfront costs or unexpected bills.